Area Rate Efficiency in Multi-Link Molecular Communications: Analytical Channel Model

 \section{Analytical Channel Model}

-In this section, we first derive an expression for the \ac{CIR} of all transmission links that involve receiver \gls{RX0}.
-We note that the derived \ac{CIR} expression is also valid for all other \ac{TX}-\ac{RX} pairs due to the considered symmetric system model.
+\scaleSectionBelow In this section, we first derive an expression for the \ac{CIR} of all transmission links that involve receiver \gls{RX0}.
+We note that the derived \ac{CIR} expression is also valid for all other \ac{TX}-\ac{RX} pairs due to the symmetries in the considered system model.
 Then, we analyze the distributions of the information, the interfering, and the background noise molecules, respectively. \scaleSubsection